All Products

 Pay-as-you-go

 You are charged on an hourly basis for a pay-as-you-go instance based on your actual resource usage.
-If you want to use an instance for a short period of time, we recommend that you select the Pay-as-you-go billing method.
+If you want to use an RDS instance for a short period of time, we recommend that you select the Pay-as-you-go billing method.

 2. Configure the Storage Type parameter.

-For more information, see Storage types.
+For more information, see Storage classes.

-3. Configure the Zone parameter.
+3. Select the Zone for the instance.

 Note